rachmanj/dds-laravel/docs/authentication.md

 ### Login

-Users can log in at `/login` with their email and password.
+Users can log in at `/login` with their email or username and password.
 The form includes:

--   Email field
+-   Email or Username field (`login`)
 -   Password field
 -   Remember me checkbox
 -   Sign in button